brightcove/hot-shots/README.md

 * `maxBufferSize`: If larger than 0,  metrics will be buffered and only sent when the string length is greater than the size. `default: 0`
 * `bufferFlushInterval`: If buffering is in use, this is the time in ms to always flush any buffered metrics. `default: 1000`
 * `telegraf`:    Use Telegraf's StatsD line protocol, which is slightly different than the rest `default: false`
+* `sampleRate`:    Sends only a sample of data to StatsD for all StatsD methods.
+Can be overriden at the method level. `default: 1`
 * `errorHandler`: A function with one argument.
 It is called to handle various errors. `default: none`, errors are thrown/logger to console

 All StatsD methods other than event and close have the same API: